 Services provided by UHBristol at the Bristol Royal Infirmary and NBT at Southmead Hospital.
 The services are for patients who meet the Lung Cancer Two Week Wait criteria.
 The service offers consultation with diagnostics and onward referral for treatment as required.

 At time of referral please issue the relevant patient information leaflet as below:

 Principles of Management

 Refer to the local pathway for Suspected Lung Cancer (PDF).

-Direct referral to CT following abnormal CXR is now active at NBT and will be introduced at UHB and Weston in the autumn.
+Direct referral to CT following abnormal CXR is now active at NBT and is being introduced at UHB and Weston in October 2018

 Patients must meet the referral criteria as indicated on the BNSSG Lung Cancer Referral Form (word doc).